Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.0x New Beta release

--  Fixed Mezzmo Mark Watched featue not working on video files with a comma in the title.
+-  Fixed Mezzmo Mark Watched feature not working on video files with a comma in the title or the series name.
 -  Fixed Mezzmo Mark watched feature not working when a video was not found in the Kodi database.
 -  Added last played time copy from Mezzmo to the Kodi database.